-The curriculum of the Lower School (Grades Kindergarten through Fourth) centers on the student’s understanding and development of the core subjects of language arts, reading, mathematics, science, and social studies.
+The curriculum of the Lower School (Grades Pre-Kindergarten through Fourth) centers on the student’s understanding and development of the core subjects of language arts, reading, mathematics, science, and social studies.

 In addition to these core areas, we engage our students in many co-curricular areas, including physical education, music, art, library skills, technology, Spanish, and Chinese.
 These courses are taught by specialists in each area.